pyne/pyne/docs/source/usersguide/material.rst

     CM244  0.0333333333333

-Raw Attribute Access
+Raw Member Access
 --------------------
 You may also change the attributes of a material directly without generating a new material instance.

 .. code-block:: ipython